 A traditional IRA is valuable to those looking to lower their taxable income by making pre-tax contributions.
 It’s also where you’ll roll over money from 401(k)s at previous employers.
 You’ll have more investment options in an IRA than you would keeping the money in the employer-sponsored plan.

 If you’re married, you might also consider opening an account for your significant other if they don’t already have one.
-Retirement accounts can’t be joint accounts, but both you and your spouse are able to contribute to your own accounts.
+Retirement accounts can’t be joint accounts, but both you and your spouse can contribute to your own accounts.
 Even if your spouse has little or no income, you’ll be able to make spousal contributions, allowing you to double your contributions for retirement savings.
 The accounts can be traditional or Roth IRAs.

 (If you don’t already have an account opened, here are some of the best IRA accounts to consider.)

 There’s no limit to the number of IRA accounts you can have, but your contributions must stay within the annual limit across all accounts.
 Having multiple accounts gives you added options related to taxes, investments and withdrawals, but it can make your investing life a bit more complicated to manage.
-Think through your financial situation and determine how many IRA accounts makes the most sense for you.
+Think through your financial situation and determine how many IRA accounts make the most sense for you.